MutiaraDewi-HR/Employee_Master_Data_Cleaning_Project/README.md

 ## 🔒 Data Privacy

 This project uses a fictional (dummy) dataset created for portfolio purposes.
-No actual company or employee data is included.
 All information has been anonymized to protect confidentiality and privacy.